gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this release of Gradle, the `ObjectFactory` service, which is part of the public API, now includes a method to create `SourceDirectorySet` instances.
 A plugin can now use this method instead of the internal types.

-### Changes to file property construction
+### Changes to file and directory property construction

-TBD - `ObjectFactory` is now used to create file and directory `Property` instances, similar to other `Property` types.
+`ObjectFactory` is now used to create file and directory `Property` instances, similar to other `Property` types.
+Previously, this was done using either the methods on `DefaulTask`, which was available only for `DefaultTask` subclasses, or using `ProjectLayout`, only available for projects.
+Now a single type, `ObjectFactory` can be used to create all property instances in a Gradle model object.

+These other methods have been deprecated and will be removed in Gradle 6.0.

 ### JaCoCo plugin now works with the build cache and parallel test execution